2b2t: Culture

 There have occasionally been events in which dozens of players come together to take control of spawn for a time to build a large base, kill many new players, or destroy other bases, which were referred to as "spawn incursions".
 Inexperienced players may need many attempts and multiple hours to "escape" the spawn area, where resources have been consumed or destroyed for thousands of blocks in all directions.
 The most common cause of death is starvation from being unable to escape the spawn area.
 A player may last around 1,500 blocks of travel without food before dying of starvation without the help of hacks or glitches.
 Roisin Kiberd of Newsweek speculated that enduring the challenge may be part of the appeal of 2b2t: since "nobody survives for long, there is a pride in having died there."

 Experienced players reside far away from the spawn area in relative safety to play the game and build.
-The map is less destroyed further away from spawn, allowing for trees and animals.
-Player-built roads called "highways" are used to travel out from spawn.
+The map is less destroyed further away from spawn, allowing for natural trees, animals, and resources.
+Player-built roads called "highways" are often used to travel easily out from spawn.
 The server has no etiquette regarding ownership; anything that is built can be destroyed at any time if found by other players.
 This destruction, known as griefing, is so commonplace on the server that Brendan Caldwell of Rock, Paper, Shotgun described it as being "just a form of weather".
 Despite this culture of hostility and destruction, there is an event every April Fools' Day in which the server changes to a different map for a few days and players can come together and cooperate.

-Players often make use of modified Minecraft clients incorporating cheats such as X-ray vision, improved bow and sword aim, and radar; these modifications are permitted by 2b2t's (lack of) rules.
+Players often make use of modified Minecraft clients incorporating cheats such as X-ray vision and automated pathfinding; these modifications are permitted by 2b2t's (lack of) rules.
 These clients help immensely in allowing the player to navigate the environment and survive.
-Players without these clients are at a disadvantage.
+Players without these clients are at a significant disadvantage.

 Because the server's map is over a decade old, 2b2t has developed an insular subculture with its own history and ethos.
 Martin Paul Eve, a researcher in digital humanities, found that the wiki documenting the history of 2b2t "refer to the in-game universe as though it were a totality".
 He likens it to resources documenting the Warez scene; they mingled with the subculture themselves and are difficult to understand without a direct experience.

-2b2t remains one of the servers where all 12 world borders in Minecraft (4 per dimension) have been reached in survival mode.
-There are player groups maintaining highways across the server, making such a feat possible.